palant/searchlinkfix/README.md

     gulp xpi

 This will produce a file named like `searchlinkfix-n.n.n.xpi`.
-Creating a build for Chrome and Opera is similar but requires a private key that the build should be signed with:
+Creating a build for Chrome and Opera is similar:

-    gulp crx --private-key=key.pem
+    gulp crx

-This will create a signed Chrome packaged named like `searchlinkfix-n.n.n.crx`.
-If you omit the private key parameter you will get an unsigned ZIP package instead.
+This will create an unsigned Chrome package named like `searchlinkfix-n.n.n.zip`.

 How to test
 -----------